araines/food.araines.net/README.md

 1. Login to `wp-admin`.

-2. Go to WP2Static->Options and update the deployment URL to `https://food.araines.net`, then Save Options.

-3. Go to WP2Static->Addons and enable the S3 deployment addon.
+2. Go to WP2Static->Addons and enable the S3 deployment addon.

-4. Click the settings cog and change the Object ACL to `private`, then Save S3 Options.
+3. Click the settings cog and change the Object ACL to `private`, then Save S3 Options.

 ### Normal publication